zgutterm/IBMThink2019/2-CamelREST/README.md

 ```
 {
   greeting: Aloha, Developer
-  server: workstation.lab.example.com
 }
 ```

 ## Update the pom.xml File
 To use the health check endpoints, we need to add the Spring Boot Actuator dependency.
 This enables the `/health` endpoint.

-Navigate to the pom.xml for each project and add the following dependency:
+Navigate to the pom.xml for EACH project and add the following dependency:

 ```
 <!--TODO Add Spring Boot Actuator Starter -->